-Strawberry and Banana Smoothie
+Strawberry and Bananas Smoothie

-This Strawberry and Banana Smoothie is naturally sweet, filled with fruit, and so simple to make.
+This Strawberry and Bananas Smoothie is naturally sweet, filled with fruit, and so simple to make.
 With just 5 ingredients, you can easily customize this energizing smoothie recipe and be sipping on it in under 5 minutes.

 Get your day started right with some homemade Healthy Flapjacks.
 They are so full of flavor, easy to make, and are the perfect breakfast even on those busy mornings.
 Vegan, gluten-free, and can be a healthy snack option too!

 Adding lots of vegetables, plant-protein, and whole grains will help you create filling and delicious meals to enjoy for lunch or dinner!